-I’ve been asked to write a couple of articles that discuss how I learned radiaL, and how I approach using it in a live performance setting — both as a soloist and in an ensemble setting.
-While there are a good number of people out there who use radiaL, I’m surprised to discover that there are not nearly as many people who do what I do — namely, to walk out on a stage, launch the program, and start improvising.
-While it seems a perfectly natural thing to do from my point of view, it may not necessarily be clear how I learned radiaL and came to my current performance practice (In addition to Voiceband Jilt, my release for c74 records, you can also find some downloadable examples of my work on my downloads page and some online release material from the label Palace of Lights).
+I've been asked to write a couple of articles that discuss how I learned radiaL, and how I approach using it in a live performance setting -- both as a soloist and in an ensemble setting.
+While there are a good number of people out there who use radiaL, I'm surprised to discover that there are not nearly as many people who do what I do -- namely, to walk out on a stage, launch the program, and start improvising.
+While it seems a perfectly natural thing to do from my point of view, it may not necessarily be clear how I learned radiaL and came to my current performance practice (In addition to Voiceband Jilt

 Speaking of current development, a Universal Binary version of radiaL is under development as I write this.
 Thanks for your patience.

-In this installment, and the next one, we’re going to take a look and a listen to some of how radiaL “sounds.”
-To be specific, we’re going to listen to some of the easiest ways to generate interesting variety from a single simple loop with radiaL.
-I’ve created a loop to use with this file called harpfragment.aif.
-That’s included with the sample radiaL file you can download here.
+In this installment, and the next one, we're going to take a look and a listen to some of how radiaL "sounds."
+To be specific, we're going to listen to some of the easiest ways to generate interesting variety from a single simple loop with radiaL.
+I've created a loop to use with this file called harpfragment.aif

 The first thing I want to talk isn't about how radiaL works as much as it is about the content of your loops themselves.
 You can construct your own loop material for performance in ways that maximize the flexibility you'll have when improvising or performing.
 The harpfragment.aif loop is a very simple example of this principle in action.